 On the morning of the June 6, 1944 attacks, German forces, who had been tricked into expecting an attack on Calais, woke to see nearly 7,000 ships filling the sea along 50 miles of Normandy coastline.

 The Normandy coast today.
-Beachcombers still find bits of metal in the sand from the battles 70 years ago.
+Beachcombers still find bits of metal in the sand from the battles over 70 years ago.

 An American graveyard in Normandy.
 Allied casualties from the decisive invasions numbered at least 10,000.